-The advancement in technology is reaching new heights every day and it is obviously noticeable.
-To manage a large amount of data, machine learning that builds an analytical model automatically is introduced.
-People use machine learning to generate a recommender system that predicts most related recommendations using various computational statistics of datasets on the internet [1].
-The recommender system is a kind of information filtering system that works to predict the preference or rating of an item.
+The advancement in technology is reaching new height every day and it is obviously noticeable.
+To manage a large amount of data, machine learning that builds analytical model automatically is introduced.
+People use machine learning to generate a recommender system that predicts most related recommendation using various computational statistics of datasets on the internet [1].
+In fact, the recommender system is a kind of information filtering system that works predicting the preference or rating of an item.
 Generally, there are three recommendation system approaches.
 They are the content-based filtering, collaborative filtering, and hybrid filtering approach [2].

 Interestingly, famous movie streaming service application like Netflix uses CineMatch as their proprietary recommender system since 2000.
-CineMatch is software that is embedded in the Netflix website where it applies machine learning and data mining to analyze customers' preferences on movie selection and recommend other movies that the customer might most likely enjoy [3].
+CineMatch is a software that embedded in the Netflix web site where it applies machine learning and data mining to analyze customer's preferences on movie-selection and recommend other movies that the customer might most likely enjoy [3].

 Meanwhile, the movie recommendation system is also used and introduced widely with the rise of machine learning and recommendation system in various areas.
 The content-based movie recommendation system works based on the similarity of movie types and attributes.
-While the collaborative filtering movie recommendation system works based on past interactions between users and movies on the certain platform [4].
+While the collaborative filtering movie recommendation system works based on past interactions between users and movies in the certain platform [4].

-Generally, there are three main issues with the machine learning implementation in the existing recommendation system.
-Initially, the cold start problem can be found often in the situation of a new user who starts using the recommendation system without any rating records.
-The data sparsity problem also occurs when the user has rated very few movies in the movie streaming application which causes the recommendations given are not as accurate as expected.
+Generally, there are three main issues on the machine learning implementation to the existing recommendation system.
+Initially, the cold start problem can be found often in the situation of the new user starts using the recommendation system without any rating records.
+The data sparsity problem also occurs when the user has rated very few movies in the movie streaming application where it causes the recommendations given are not as accurate as expected.
 Furthermore, the prediction of the movie recommendation system can be not accurate if the parameter of a movie recommendation system is not clear and transparent.

 Though we cannot deny that the movie recommendation application had brought us a lot of accessibilities in decision-making.
-The main purpose of this paper is to analyze, study and test an algorithm that can solve the cold start problem in a movie recommendation system with precise parameters.
+The main purpose of this paper is to analyze, study and test an algorithm that can solve cold start problem in a movie recommendation system with precise parameter.
 The research result is expected to provide a technique that can work the best to solve several common challenges found in a machine learning movie recommendation system.